A year of coups

-The Washington Post’s foreign affairs blogger Max Fisher (about whose infatuation with coloured maps we blogged before here and here) posted an entry earlier this week entitled: ‘A worrying map of countries most likely to have a coup in 2014’.
+Earlier this week, Max Fisher, The Washington Post’s foreign affairs blogger (and about whose infatuation with colored maps we blogged before here and here) posted an entry: “A worrying map of countries most likely to have a coup in 2014.”
 It is based on the work of political scientist Jay Ulfelder.
-The post includes a coloured map of the globe with countries coloured from light yellow to dark brown.
+The post includes a colored map of the globe with countries shaded from light yellow to dark brown.
 And as you might guess, the darker the country, the more likely it will see a violent overthrow of the government some time this year.

 In Ulfelder’s study he takes a number of variables, such as the political stability and infant mortality rate.
 But he also took into account variables like how long a country’s been independent or who the last colonizer was.
 It’s not very clear how and why these could have an effect on the result, but according to Ulfelder’s blog these variables don’t necessarily have to have a significant effect on the risk of a coup.

 This being Max Fisher, it’s not the first time he has had fun with maps and with Ulfelder’s research.
 Last year they did exactly the same thing, only then the headline read: ‘The countries most at risk for a coup in 2013.”
 At the time, Fisher called Ulfelder “the Nate Silver of coups.”
-Egypt didn’t make the list then.
+(For the uninitiated that’s a reference to the American statistician who started analyzing elections like he used to analyze baseball and basketball matches.)
+Egypt didn’t make the Washington Post’s list in 2013.
 I wonder what changed in the last three hundred somewhat days that we went from ‘risk’ to ‘worrying’ and ‘most likely’?

 Anyway, Africans: brace yourself, because the continent is up for an orgy of coups.
 From Guinea-Conakry to Madagascar, it doesn’t look very pretty, especially for the Sahel region.